Samk13/snippetshub/docs/guide/phpOop.md

 oif you wanna use one class under name space you should write the name space before the class name, `$useYouClass = new NameSpace\classname;`

-you can creat as much subnamespaces as you want if the namspace get long you can use the word `use`
+you can create as much sub namespaces as you want if the namespace get long you can use the word `use`

 ```php
 // item.php